zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 In the EOSIO technology white paper, interchain communication is used as a solution for high-concurrency and to construct flow channels between multiple chains.
 The overall ecological carrying capacity of EOSIO is increased by horizontal expansion.
 The essential issue of cross-chain communication is to justify the credibility of transactions between various chains.
 Heterogeneous blockchain systems (such as EOS, ETH) have great differences in block generation speed, internal data structure, and consensus mechanism.
 Therefore, the implementation of heterogeneous decentralized cross-chain is relatively difficult.
 It is more practical to verify transactions between different chains based on EOSIO.

 The basis for decentralized cross-chain communication is Light Weight Client and SPV/Simple Payment Verification.
-The Light Weight Client is a chain consisting of block heads, excluding the block bodies, so the Light Weight Client only takes up very little space. the SPV technology uses the merkle path to prove whether a transaction exists in a certain block.
+The Light Weight Client is a chain consisting of block heads, excluding the block bodies, so the Light Weight Client only takes up very little space. the SPV technology uses the merkle path to prove whether a transaction exists in a certain block [3].

 The advantages of BOSCore cross-chain scheme are as follows:
 1. Completely Decentration.
 The Light Weight Client is implemented in the smart contract.
 When the correct starting block information is initialized, the contract can fully verify the validity of all subsequent blocks without relying on the trust of the relay or contract external information.